krismanaya/udacity_data_analyst/project_3/osm_src/readme.md

 ```

-As you can see above ``95691`` is the highest count which is JUSTTTTTTT outside the boundry line in ``West Sacramento``.
-I don't know if they redrew the boundry lines, but it seems interesting that this was included into the ``Open Street Map`` dataset.
-This presents a problem trying to analyze Sacramento county when a majority of zip codes are outside the boundry lines.
+As you can see above ``95691`` is the highest count which is JUSTTTTTTT outside the boundary line in ``West Sacramento``.
+I don't know if they redrew the boundary lines, but it seems interesting that this was included into the ``Open Street Map`` dataset.
+This presents a problem trying to analyze Sacramento county when a majority of zip codes are outside the boundary lines.
 It will not be a true representation of my fair city.
 I then thought maybe, there might be some other counties listed in this data set, so I look for key words like ``'%county'`` into ``sql`` and looked at the first two:

 ```sql
 SELECT tags.value, COUNT(*) as count